opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Exclude node names

-This setting allows users to specify the node names that they do not want to run ML tasks on.
-The value should be a valid String of comma separated node names.
+Use this setting to specify the names of nodes on which you don't want to run ML tasks.
+The value should be a valid node name or a comma-separated node name list.

 ### Setting